 The Pole Studio recommends that students commencing the Intermediate Level course should have been training and developing their skills after taking their Beginner Level Instructor’s course.

 Once students have successfully completed The Pole Studio Intermediate Level Instructor Training Programme, they will feel confident and ready to commence teaching Intermediate Level classes, under supervision from an experienced Intermediate Level pole fitness instructor.

-Students can also progress onward to study The Pole Studio Advanced Level Instructor Training Programme and have the option to join The Pole Studio Instructor Affiliate Programme.
+Students can also progress onward to study The Pole Studio Advanced Level Instructor Training Programme.

 Why choose to do The Pole Studio Intermediate Level Instructor Training Distance Course option?